 At the time of writing, our menu reflects the seasons, with delicious edible pine mushrooms gleaned from the pine grove just outside the kitchen.

+In Japan during Touji–winter solstice–people take yuzu baths.
+Winter solstice falls on June 22 in Australia this year.
 Yuzu is a Japanese citrus fruit.
-During winter in Japan, people take yuzu baths, especially during the Winter Solstice.
-(Midwinter falls on June 22 in Australia this year.)
 Yuzu baths are believed to purify the body and soul.
 Here at Shizuka, we foster the Japanese yuzu bathing tradition by providing yuzu & hinoki bath salts with each overnight booking.